kyma-incubator/documentation-component/docs/props/sources.md

 };
 ```

-## Passing options
+## Pass options

-Single `pluginsOptions` and `renderEngineOptions` are objects with two fields: `name`(`string` type) and `options`(`object` type).
-For passing `pluginsOptions` and/or `renderEngineOptions` you have to define for what plugin/render engine you want to provide options.
-Defines using the name of the plugin/render plugin as `name` field, and then provide options.
+`pluginsOptions` and `renderEngineOptions` are objects with **name** (`string` type) and **options** (`object` type) fields.
+To pass `pluginsOptions` and/or `renderEngineOptions`, define the plugin or render engine for which you want to provide options.
+To do this, use the name of the plugin or render engine as the **name** field, and then provide options.

-### Concatenating options
+### Concate options

-Core of `documentation-component` automatically concatenate options passing globally, for group of sources, and for single source with priorities:
+The core of the Documentation Component automatically concatenates options passed globally, for a group of sources, and for a single source, in this order of priorities:
-- single source,
-- group of sources,
-- options passing globally.
+1. Single source
+2. Group of sources
+3. Options passed globally

-> **NOTE**: For information how to pass options globally for plugins read [section]().
-For render engine, read [this]() section.
+> **NOTE**: For information on how to pass options globally:
+>  - for plugins, read [this](./plugins#pass-global-options) section.
+>  - for render engines, read [this](./render-engines#pass-global-options) section.

 ## Example

+See an example that demonstrates how to pass options for various source types:

 ``` ts
 const SOURCES: Sources = [